fdeblasio/pokeemerald-expansion/notes.md

     - Add Regigigas to Sealed Chamber?
     - Regieleki near New Mauville?
     - Regidrago near Meteor Falls?
-- Diversify water routes instead of just Tentacool/Wingull (definitely add more Carvanha; bring some fishing encounters to Surf)
+- Diversify water routes instead of just Tentacool/Wingull (definitely add more Carvanha, especially around Team Aqua-related areas; bring some fishing encounters to Surf)
 - Add postgame Pokémon to Hoenn Pokédex?
 National Pokédex is useless due to no connectivity with other games
     - Johto starters need Hoenn Pokédex completed to get, but could have them act similarly to Jirachi/Deoxys
     - Could remove handing out of National Pokédex entirely, would need to see what checks if the National Pokédex exists (like Birch Lab state for Johto)